iamshadmirza/TheNextBigWriter/js/this-inside-foo-bar/post.md

 ![Code showing - method which is passed as callback loses reference to original obj as this, but calling foo.bar() directly works](https://cdn.hashnode.com/res/hashnode/image/upload/v1585425858545/Ut1FVXRIJ.png)

-When we pass a method as callback, it loses reference to the original object (as `this`) when it is called.
+Calling a method directly works as expected.
-But calling a method directly works as expected.
+But when we pass a method as callback, it loses reference to the original object (as `this`) when called.

 Why is that? **Can the spec help us explain this difference?**